olenellina/TaskListRails/README.md

+### Reflection
+What went well:
+I really enjoyed this project and feel like rails is making sense to me.
+The requirements were described well but there were also a few opportunities to make my own design decisions and I enjoyed that (for example, deciding that once completed, a record should not be updated, only deleted).

+What are you still working on understanding better:
+I'm still wanting to develop a better understanding of the rails project structure; there are a lot of files/folders that we didn't need to work with for this project.
+I’m almost thinking that I’ll spend some time playing around with Sinatra to see if it enables me to learn more about starting from scratch.
+I tried to get a feature working where you could be looking at the show page for a particular task and have a "previous" and "next" task button that could scroll through the tasks in your database.
+I was able to get it working using some online resources but ended up getting rid of that code because it was dependent on the database records being continuous.
+Lastly, I'd really like build in tests like we have been using for stand-alone Ruby projects.

+What did your chair pair do differently:
+One of my chair pairs implemented the optional "partials" for her buttons and I'd love to try that!

 # Task List Rails ✅
 We are going to build a Task List in Rails.
 This web application will enable us to keep track of list of tasks with the functionality to add, edit and remove tasks from a list.